cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 The generic AEAD interface does not describe usage limits.
 Each AEAD algorithm does describe limits on its inputs, but these are formulated as strict functional limits, such as the maximum length of inputs, which are determined by the properties of the underlying AEAD composition.
-Degradation of the security of the AEAD as a single key is used multiple times is not given the same thorough treatment.
+The security degradation caused by repeated use of a single key is not given the same thorough treatment.

 Effective limits can be influenced by the number of "users" of a given key.
 In the traditional setting, there is one key shared between two